omerbensaadon/docs-csb-aws/README.md

 ## Branches in this Content Repo

-The master branch is the tree-trunk, so **always** make changes you want carried forward in this branch.
+The main branch is the tree-trunk, so **always** make changes you want carried forward in this branch.
 This includes:

 * Unreleased features
 * Doc bug fixes